jhnbyrn/951-KLR-PAGES/dme_post_ignition_overview.md

 In the [real-time ignition timing code](ignition_timing_code.md) discussion, we looked at how the speed sensor interrupt routine starts the dwell period and fires the spark.
 We left things there because that was the end of the story for generating the actual spark signal - but that wasn't the end of that routine, and many other important things happen just after that point.
 These are things that, like the spark signal, need to be handled in real time, and are best just done after the spark fires.

+As we would expect for real time code, this routine is mostly a consumer of things calculated elsewhere.
+Generally we won't see how all these variables are calculated in this article, but I'll add links to those when they're documented.

 Here, we'll just discuss these things at a high level, and as usual there's a [code walkthrough](dme_post_ignition_code_walkthrough.md) if you want the gory details.

 ## Outline